Queer Liberaction: Campaigns/actions

 Named for pioneering LGBT activist and community organizer Harvey Milk, the "Milk Box" is a modern soap box placed on busy street corners for people to stand upon and voice their opinions whether in agreement or opposition to the views of QL.
 At first the box was placed in Oak Lawn, the traditional gay strip of Dallas, but has since been used throughout the city.

 The group also stages same-sex kiss-ins in public, which is rarely seen outside the gay neighborhoods.
 At these events same gendered couples publicly kiss.
 QL staged a public same-sex marriages as part of National Freedom to Marry Day to draw attention to the fact that these marriages are not legal according to Texas law.
 Texas also does not offer civil unions or domestic partnerships.

-Like many equal marriage rights proponents QL held protests at the post office on April 15 (U.S. tax day), to highlight the higher taxes LGBT couples incur due to their inability to legally marry.
+QL intended to protest at the main Dallas post office on April 15, 2009 (U.S. tax day) to highlight the higher taxes LGBT couples incurred due to their inability to legally marry at the time.
+A postal inspector would not allow them to gather on post office grounds, so they held the protest east of the post office.